EmmanuelDemey/trainings-v2/accessibility-backmarket/pages/screen-readers.md

 # Screen Readers

 * Used mostly by people with visual disabilities
-* It converts a digital content to an audio or braille stream
+* It converts a digital content to an audio or braille streams
 * Provide some shortcuts in order to reduce the reading of the page
 * When the Screen reader reads the content of the page, the speed is at 350 words per minut